ngaskill/headlessapis.wedeploy.io/content/docs/my-user-account/workflow-tasks/tasks-assigned-to-me.md

   --header 'Accept: application/hal+json'
 ```

-The response in `json HAL` format will contain inside the `_embedded` section, the workflow task under the key `WorkflowTask`.
+In a JSON-HAL formatted response, the `_embedded` section contains the `WorkflowTask` key.
+This key contains the workflow task:

 ```json
 {